 A court judgment, which recognizes person's legal gender, creates a basis for changing other documents.
 First of all, after obtaining this judgement, a person has to apply for a new PESEL (personal identification number).
 The new PESEL has to be is issued as it indicates the gender of a person.
 After issuing a new PESEL the person is entitled to apply for a new ID, passport and driving license.
 However, according to the jurisprudence of the Supreme Court it is not possible to issue a new birth certificate.
 The Civil Register Office is allowed only to enter a remark to the original birth certificate in which the information about person's actual gender is indicated.
-Former gender description is still visible in the full version of the birth certificate, as it needs to be proven that person applying for such access has a 'legal interest' in it, e.g. requires this access for the inheritance proceedings.
+Former gender description is still visible in the full version of the birth certificate.
+However, not everyone has access to the full version of this certificate, as it needs to be proven that person applying for such access has a 'legal interest' in it, e.g. requires this access for the inheritance proceedings.